 All domesticated cats (Felis catus) are descendants of the wildcat (Felis sylvestris lybica) which is native to the Middle East.
-It is believed that domestication developed with farmers between in the Neolithic period between 9,000 and 10,000 years ago in the Fertile Crescent of the Near East.
+A symbiotic relationship developed between wild cats and farmers in the Fertile Cresent of the Near East in the Neolithic period between 9,000 and 10,000 years ago.

-As humans gave up their nomadic lifestyle and settled on the land.
-Along with the grains which the farmers grew came rodents, and so a symbiotic relationship was formed between cat and man, with cats protecting grain stores by keeping rodent populations down while gaining protection from larger predators such as wolves.
+Humans gave up their nomadic lifestyle and settled on the land.
+Along with the grains which the farmers grew came rodents.
+A relationship formed between cat and man, cats protected grain stores by keeping rodent populations down while gaining protection from larger predators such as wolves.

 In 2000 a group of researches collected DNA samples from over 900 wildcats throughout the world.
 What they discovered was there are five genetic lineages of wildcats.

 - Felis silvestris silvestris (European wildcat) in Europe